LordofNotCommitting/ShowDetectionRadiusLive/README.md

 Changelog:

+v1.32:
+Now have edge only display if you think tile based one look ugly and/or intrusive.
+Can be turned on via MCM.
+Although you can turn both on if you are really blind.

 v1.31:
 ok I found correct layer to work on.
 And now detection radius look less terrible in fog of war.